hbctraining/DGE_workshop/lessons/04_DEG_visualizing_results.md

 ### Volcano plot

-This would be great to validate a few genes, but for more of a global view there are other plots we can draw.
+The above plot would be great to validate a select few genes, but for more of a global view there are other plots we can draw.
 A commonly used one is a volcano plot; in which you have the log transformed adjusted p-values plotted on the y-axis and log2 fold change values on the x-axis.
 There is no built-in function for the volcano plot in DESeq2, but we can easily draw it using `ggplot2`.
 First, we will need to create a `data.frame` object from the results, which is currently stored in a `DESeqResults`  object:

 ```r
 # Create dataframe for plotting